Walk and Talk

 Solvitur ambulando (it is solved by walking)

-If walking isn’t your thing, sitting is an option too, which bring a sense of stillness and grounding while surrounded by nature.
+If walking isn't your thing, sitting is an option too.

 One hour